Great Housekeeping Leads to Safety and Efficiency

 4. Keep storage towards the middle of rooms.

-Clean floors reduce the risk of tripping, slipping or falling.
-Dangerous sharp objects may be among the trash on the floor.
-Cuts, scrapes and puncture wounds increase on sloppy sites.
-Trashy work sites are a greater fire hazard too; a carelessly discarded cigarette or hot tool in a trash pile can ignite the jobsite.
+Clean floors reduce the risk of tripping, slipping, or falling.
+Dangerous sharp objects may be among the trash on the floor, increasing cuts, scrapes, and puncture wounds on sloppy sites.

-Smoking should be banned completely on some sites, and tightly controlled on others with a designated area, plenty of butt pails, and a maintenance schedule to keep it clean.
+Smoking should be banned completely on some sites and tightly controlled on others with a designated area, plenty of butt pails, and a maintenance schedule to keep it clean.

 The object of these barrels or any other "straightening up" idea is to keep as little trip hazard on the floors as possible without adding to the cost of labor on site for specialty maintenance workers.

 Take a few moments during the design phase to regulate debris and housekeeping on the site.
 Be sure all contractors understand the importance of cleanliness and orderliness.
-Safety and efficiency improve with proper housekeeping.

 Need insurance for You, Your Family or Your Business?